 A Way Around the Artist’s Block

-You’d be surprised at how many people won’t.
+You’d be surprised at how many people won’t take the initiative to help themselves.
 Having coached many people over the years, and in coaching organizations, with fellow coaches and therapists, it’s a common theme.

 The percentages of people who will take action are a small fraction of those who will not.

 Most people would rather complain and repeat their same old story than write a new one they create by the actions they take.
-It’s not that they’re consciously choosing to be stuck, rather, it’s that the old habit has them trapped.
+It’s not that they’re consciously choosing to be stuck, rather, it’s that the old habits have them trapped.

 If you find yourself staring at the blank page uninspired, a shift is actually super simple.
 Not always easy, granted, but surprisingly, almost always simple.
 Whether it’s about a blank page or feeling stuck in any way, this strategy works!